As a researcher, you may need to make your dataset Findable and

 Define FAIRification objectives

-You've identified your goal: making your dataset findable in the institutional catalog to comply with your organization's data policy.
+You've identified your goal: making your dataset findable in the National Health Data Catalogue to comply with your organization's data policy.
 Having clear objectives helps you stay focused on what matters most.

 Examples